nonolk/domoticz_tahoma_blind/README.md

 # domoticz_tahoma_blind
-Domoticz plugin writen in Python to support Velux blinds usine Tahoma/Connexoon
+Domoticz plugin writen in Python to support Velux blinds using Tahoma/Connexoon